HoiDoMinh/HoiDoMinh/README.md

 ## About Me
 👋 Hi, I’m Do Minh Hoi
-🎓 I’m a Computer Engineering student majoring in VLSI Design & Verification at UIT – VNU HCM
+🎓 I’m a Computer Engineering student at UIT – VNU HCM
-🔧 Passionate about digital design, embedded systems, and hardware development.
+🔧 Passionate about design verification,logic & rtl design,...
 ---

 ## 🌐 Connect With Me